erl987/remoteweatheraccess/README.rst

 --------

 * Client/server solution for transferring weather data from multiple remote clients to a server via any network connection
+* It currently supports weatherstations derived from the type TE923 (for example IROX PRO-X USB)
 * Even a server based on a Raspberry Pi 2 is suitable for dozens of stations
 * Clients can very small IoT-devices, for example Raspberry Pi 1
 * Based on FTP-transfer of CSV-files (in a format specified for the software PCWetterstation)